-Kukeldash Madrasa has a special place among madrasas that are institutions of Islamic study and religious law dating back to 16th century.
+Kukeldash Madrasa has a special place among Tashkent madrasas, that are institutions of Islamic study and religious law and is dating back to 16th century and more precisely to the year 1570.
 It is an amazing example of oriental architecture as a part of the Chorsu architectural ensemble, which is located in the Tashkent Old City just next to the Chorsu bazaar and can be easily visited together with the bazar.
-Built-in the Middle Ages, the madrasah stands on the site of the old city center and the city gates that were part of the fortress wall that surrounded the city.
+Built-in the Middle Ages, the madrasah stands on the site of the old Tashkent city center (Registan) and the Kesh city gates that were part of the fortifications that once surrounded the city.

-Kukeldash Madrasah is one of the most important educational institutions, where to this day boys study religious sciences, philosophy, mathematics, and astronomy.
-It is believed that the Hokim Dervish Khan was the initiator to built this madrasah.
+Kukeldash Madrasah is one of the most important Uzbek educational institutions, where to this day, boys study religious sciences, philosophy, mathematics and astronomy.
+It is believed that the Hokim Dervish Khan was the initiator of building this madrasah.
 He was a vizier of the Tashkent Khans dynasty of Sheibanids with a nickname “Kukeldash” meaning”milk brother”in Uzbek, since he was the younger brother of one of the Khans of the dynasty.

-Like almost any historical site, the building has several legends.
+Like almost any historical site in Central Asia, the building also has several legends.
 One of them says that the madrasah served as a place of execution for unfaithful wives, who were thrown in sacks from the highest portal for the edification of local residents.
 Another legend tells of a sacred pistachio tree that a grew on one of the domes of the madrasah.

-Tashkent Kukeldash madrasah (not to be mixed with the same named madrasa in Bukhara) has been utilized for various purposes during different periods.
+Even though Tashkent Kukeldash madrasah (not to be mixed with the same named madrasa in Bukhara) Just recently returned to its original teaching purpose as a spiritual educational institution for local Muslims, it has been utilized for various purposes during different periods.
 In the 18th century it was used as a caravanserai for merchants and in the 19th century it was used as a place to shoot with cannons at the protesters demonstrating against the khans.
 Mainly it has though served as a meeting place for local Muslims.
 At the end of the 19th century, even the great Uzbek poet Zakirjan Furkat lived here for some time.
-In the 20th century, the madrasa housed an exhibition with an atheistic movement and a museum of Uzbek musical instruments.
-Just recently the madrasah returned the original status of madrasah and today it is a spiritual educational institution for local Muslims.
+In the 20th century (Soviet Era), the madrasa housed an exhibition with an atheistic movement and a museum of Uzbek musical instruments.

 Other sights in Tashkent